bskaplou/waffle/README.md

     strategy: rabbitmq
     url: amqp://anyhost.com:5678

-or if RabbitMQ local machine
+or if RabbitMQ on local machine

     # production.waffle.yml
     strategy: rabbitmq

+## Usage

+When you want to performan event, just insert this code in place, where it must occur:

+    Waffle::Event.occured 'index_page_load'

+You can attach meta data to event like this:

+    Waffle::Event.occured 'index_page_load', {'user_id' => 13, 'user_name' => 'Joshua'}

+or like this:

+    Waffle::Event.occured 'index_page_load', 'bingo!'